refuse2sink/linktree/README.md

 ## Live Preview

-Deploy the project on Netlify, Replit, or your preferred hosting service to see it live.
+Deploy the project to html viewing application  to see it live.

 ## Installation

-Open in Browser**:
+Open in Browser:
    Open `index.html` in your web browser.

 ## Important